 “I work from 9 to 3 most days.
 It is not bad at all,” she says with a laugh.
 “I have so much of an easier time batching my schedule so that I’m seeing all my clients on the same two days per week.
 I have more flexibility on the other days of the week.”

 Now, Sarver only meets with her clients midweek.
 The rest of the week, she handles all the other parts of a busy health coaching business—correspondence, scheduling, billing, and research.
 She can spend as much time as she wants on each client’s plan because on her planning days there’s not another session to get ready for.

 Thanks to teleconferencing, Sarver’s client base spreads across the globe—she has clients in Iceland and Australia.

 According to Sarver, going remote has broadened the services she can offer.
 For example, she now helps clients clean out their fridge.
-The client sets up their computer in the kitchen.
-Then Sarver tells them about the ingredients in everything in their pantry, and how they can replace bad products with healthy ones.
+The client sets up the computer in the kitchen, then Sarver tells them about the ingredients in everything in their pantry, and how they can replace bad products with healthy ones.
 Sarver even gives virtual cooking lessons.

 Sarver has incorporated webinar work into her practice as well.
 She runs free group sessions via videoconference which helps her find new clients.
 And every year she teaches a nine-month, weekly class with a group of clients.